Women with long dark hair holding the OLAPLEX Rich Hydration Hair Mask

 Knowing Your Hair’s Needs

-While those are the general guidelines, your hair is unique, which means it might need a little more or less conditioning.
+While those are the general guidelines, your hair is unique, meaning it might need more or less conditioning.
 Here are signs to watch for if you think you might need a personalized conditioning timeline.

 • Condition a little less if your hair is greasy, doesn’t hold a style well, falls flat, or is overly glossy.

-• Condition a little more if your hair is too tangly, you’re frizzing out, strands are breaking easily, or your hair looks dull.
+• Condition a little more if your hair is tangly, frizzy, dull, or has breakage, add in for deep restorative benefits.

 Is Conditioner Bad for Your Hair or Scalp?

 You know about the benefits of using the right amount of conditioner, but is that the whole story?
 Are conditioners bad for your scalp or hair?
-It’s important to use conditioner properly, though, which means limiting how much of it goes on your scalp to avoid buildup and knowing your hair’s needs well enough to determine when you need more or less.
+It’s important to ensure proper rinsing, and limit how much conditioner goes on your scalp to prevent the hair from being weighed down.

-To find the right OLAPLEX® products to keep your hair healthy, hydrated, and feeling great, take our Hair Quiz.
-And if you want to learn about more ways to treat your hair right, head to the OLAPLEX Blog.
+To find the right OLAPLEX® conditioner or deep conditioning treatment to keep your hair healthy, hydrated, and feeling great, take our Hair Quiz.
+And if you want to learn more ways to treat your hair right, head to the OLAPLEX Blog.

 Sources